raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 ### Assembling the hardware

 --- task ---
-Unpack everything from you kit.
+Unpack everything from your kit.

 --- /task ---